-- Textbook: Chemistry The Central Science, Brown et. al., 14th edition; eText or hard copy - Scientific Calculator (non-programmable, non-graphing, and independent of another device such as a phone or tablet) - Loyola email, Sakai (and integrated tools), Zoom, Gradescope, Pearson Mastering Chemistry & additional software & online resources. - Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
+- Textbook: Chemistry The Central Science, Brown et. al., 14th edition; eText or hard copy - Pearson Mastering Chemistry platform - Loyola email, Sakai (and integrated tools), Zoom, Gradescope & additional software & online resources. - Scientific Calculator (non-programmable, non-graphing, and independent of another device such as a phone or tablet) - Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
 Registration will be free but required.
-(Gradescope) - Additional software may be used.
+These may include Gradescope and other sites. - Additional software will be used.
 Downloads will be free but required.
 These may include applications that convert photos to pdfs (examples: CamScanner, Scannable, GeniusScan), and collaboration materials for group work (example: OneNote).